Still Have Me

 "Still Have Me" is a song by American singer Demi Lovato.
-She cowrote the track with its producers Chloe Angelides and Sean Myer.
-The song was released as a buzz single by Island Records on September 30, 2020.
-Its lyrics involve self-love, enduring hardships, and healing.
+She co-wrote the track with its producers Chloe Angelides and Sean Myer.
+The song was released as a single by Island Records on September 30, 2020.
+Its lyrics involve self-love, enduring hardships and healing.

 Background

 In July 2019, the song's co-writer Chloe Angelides posted a short snippet of the song on Instagram.
 Further details were revealed when a fan who reposted the snippet on Twitter received a copyright takedown notice filed by the IFPI, which identified the song as a Lovato track called "Still Got Me", registered by Universal Music Group.

 On September 24, 2020, it was reported that Lovato had broken up with then-fiancé, actor Max Ehrich, two months after Ehrich proposed to her, ending their six-month relationship and calling off their engagement.
 According to TMZ, Lovato wrote "Still Have Me" with her friends "a while ago", but after her split from Ehrich, she changed the lyrics to reflect the breakup, while retaining the hook of the song.
 Citing unnamed sources connected to Lovato, TMZ reported that she became so increasingly frustrated with Ehrich's recent behavior, such as drawing comparisons between the breakup and Jeffrey Epstein, that she did not want to wait to release the song.